vmleon/oracle-atp-da/lab5/README.md

 - **Conversation Name**: ListTasks
 - **Name**: ListTasks
-- **Utterances to Add**: In this field is where you have ti type the different Greetings that you want to include as part of the Intent.
+- **Utterances to Add**: In this field is where you have ti type the different list of tasks that you want to include as part of the Intent.
 Type on this field `list my tasks` and click enter.
 Wait to be added as part of the intents.
 Type on the same field `show me my tasks` and wait for it to be added as before.
 And finally type on the same field `tasks` and wait for it to be added as before.

 The three **Intents** that you added a few seconds ago will be visible in the page.
 Check the following screenshot to confirm.